dwrobel/flatcam/README.md

 16.12.2019

 - in Geometry Editor added support for Jump To function such as that it works within the Editor Tools themselves.
 For now it works only in absolute jumps
+- modified the Jump To method such that now allows relative jump from the current mouse location

 15.12.2019